Matt32609/42KL-Discovery-Piscine-Python-my-project-work-Feb-2026-/README.md

 # 42KL-Discovery-Piscine-Python-my-project-work-Feb-2026-
-This repository will mainly cover the fundamentals of Python that I've had covered throughout the program between the 2nd to 6th of February 2026 such as dealing with conditional logic , variables&strings and data structures .
-This repository is mainly for my own learning purposes.
+This repository will mainly cover the fundamentals of Python that I covered throughout the program between the 2nd to 6th of February 2026 such as dealing with conditional logic , variables&strings and data structures .
+This repository documents my learning progress throughout the program.

-Below are the table of contents and what to expect in the file:
+Below are the table of contents and what to expect in the repository:

 module0 — Output Fundamentals
 - Basic print statements